Secure Your Computer

 NYU IT partners with technology teams across Schools and Units to protect NYU’s intellectual property, confidentiality, integrity, and availability of data.

 We encourage all members of our community to take an active role in protecting NYU from cyber threats.
-(Learn more about cybersecurity awareness).
+(Learn more about cybersecurity awareness training).
 Please report viruses or suspicious activity on your computer using NYU IT’s Cyber Incident Response form.

 IT Teams across NYU use a set of tools to help manage inventory, install software and security patches, and the latest anti-malware updates on NYU-owned computers.
 These tools allow IT professionals to quickly detect, respond to, and remediate cyber incidents and vulnerabilities.